LATEST ARTICLE

 Somali Youth League (SYL)

-The Somali Youth league (SYL, Somali: Ururka Dhalinyarada Soomaaliyeed, intially known as the Somali Youth Club (SYC), was the first political party in Somalia.
+The Somali Youth league (SYL, Somali: Ururka Dhalinyarada Soomaaliyeed), initially known as the Somali Youth Club (SYC), was the first political party in Somalia. it played a key role in the nation's road to independence during the 1940s,1950s, and 1960s.

 Somali Youth Club

 During the Second World War , Britain occupied Italian Somaliland and militarily administered the territory from 1941 to 1950.
 Under British rule in Somalia.
-The first modern Somali political party, the Somali Youth Club (SYC), was subsequently estsblished in Mogadishu in 1943.
+The first modern Somali political party, the Somali Youth Club (SYC), was subsequently established in Mogadishu in 1943.

 Formation of Somali Youth League